Epic rollerskate adventure across France

-A true-life adventure on roller-skis across the French Riviera – from Italy to Spain
+A true-life adventure on roller-skates across the French Riviera – from Italy to Spain

 Sign Up for Book Launch

-It’s summer of 1981.
-My girlfriend arrives in Barcelona in six weeks, my ski job at the top of Germany’s highest mountain is melting, my sister has a brain tumor, and I’m dying to get back to beach.
-I hear the South of France is nice – I’d like to see it.
-All of it.
+1981.
+The great ski job at the top of Germany’s highest mountain was melting with spring, and at 19, I had nowhere to go.
+My girlfriend was coming to Barcelona in eight weeks, my sister had a brain tumor, and I was dying to get back to the beach.
+I heard the South of France was nice.
+I wanted to see it; every inch of it.

-By train I’ll miss too much and only hit the tourist spots.
-Cycling, I won’t stop and talk with people along the way.
-Walking – well that’s just too damn far and boring to walk.
-The smart thing to do – the adventurous thing – is to put on roller skates with ski poles and ski my way across France.
-I can make it!
+By train I’d miss too much and only hit the tourist spots.
+Cycling, I wouldn’t stop and talk with people along the way.
+Walking – well that’s just too damn far and boring.
+The smart thing to do – make that the adventurous thing to do – was to put on roller skates with a backpack, use ski poles and ski my way across the French Riviera.